-This Vegan Spinach Artichoke Dip is one of my favorite vegan dip recipes!
+This best Vegan Spinach Artichoke Dip is one of my favorite vegan dip recipes!
 Why?
 Because it’s amazingly creamy, even though it’s a non dairy spinach artichoke dip.
 Oh, how I love vegan dips!

 How to Make Vegan Spinach Artichoke Dip